elastic/examples/Miscellaneous/docker/full_stack_example/README.md

 1. Packetbeat is configured to use the hosts network, in order to capture traffic on the host system rather than that between the containers.
 1. For data persistence between restarts the `mysql` container uses a named volume `mysqldata`.
 1. The nginx, msql and apache containers expose ports 80, 8000 and 3306 respectively on the host. **Ensure these ports are free prior to starting**
 1. The Metricbeat container mounts both `/proc` and `/sys/fs/cgroup` on linux.
 This allows Metricbeat to use the `system` module report on disk, memory, network and cpu of the host.  **This is only performed on linux.
-For windows and osx the stats of the VM hosting docker will be reported.**
+For windows and osx the stats of the VM hosting docker will be reported.
+The module detects virtual disks will be result in confusing statistics.
+This is pending improvement**
 1. In for Filebeat to index the docker logs it mounts `/var/lib/docker/containers`.
 These JSON logs are ingested into the index `docker-logs-<yyyy-MM-dd>`
+1. On systems with POSIX file permissions, all Beats configuration files are subject to ownership and file permission checks.
+The purpose of these checks is to prevent unauthorized users from providing or modifying configurations that are run by the Beat.
+The owner of the configuration file must be either root or the user who is executing the Beat process.
+The permissions on the file must disallow writes by anyone other than the owner.
+As we mount our configurations from the host, where the user is likely different than that used to run the container and the beat process, we disable this check for all beats with  -strict.perms=false.

 ## Generating data